 Is there anything better than a headline combining the name of an exceptionally hyped new video game and a meme so ubiquitous that it's a wonder nobody's named their kid after it yet?
 No, there really is not.

 I've been looking forward to No Man's Sky ever since the first footage of the (Guildford-based) Hello Games-developed, procedurally generated "open-universe" affair went public in 2014.
-At E3 last year, it was as good as best in show, leaving jaws floored across the web – but here we are, over a year later, and we've spent much of that time wondering what it is that the game actually wants us to do.
-But now, we've some idea, courtesy of an 18-minute IGN First playthrough in the hands of the game's director and studio founder Sean Murray.
+At E3 last year, it was as good as best in show, leaving jaws floored across the web—but here we are, over a year later, and we've spent much of that time wondering what it is that the game actually wants us to do.
+But now we have some idea, courtesy of an 18-minute IGN First playthrough in the hands of the game's director and studio founder Sean Murray.

 It turns out, No Man's Sky wants us to do whatever we like, and that can range from slaying (rather than simply scanning) alien goats and attracting the local (rather aggressive, actually) authorities within seconds, basically embarking on a Grand Theft Auto-style rampage as seen through the lens of Arthur C Clarke, to buying low and selling high across the galaxy like Gordon Gekko in a space suit.
 Or, just drift from space station to space station, never stepping foot on a planet ripe for exploration.
 It's up to the player, completely.
 Watch the video, below.